Physical changes during pregnancy

 - eat slowly, take the time to chew well, eat small meals and snacks.

-Some women take an antacid medicine to help with heartburn.
+Some clients take an antacid medicine to help with heartburn.
 An antacid reduces the amount of acid in your stomach.
 Not all antacids are safe during pregnancy.
 Check with your midwife before you take one.

 Braxton hicks contractions: